astutic/Acharya/README.md

 ## Upload data
 To upload data to a Project, from the Projects landing page, click on the project ID, which would open the project.
 From the sidebar choose Upload to open the Upload data page.
 Based on the format of your data, choose the Data format accordingly.
-There is also an option to upload plain txt data, or if the text data is not as a file, you can paste the text data on the editor and upload it.
+There is also an option to upload plain .txt data, or if the text data is not as a file, you can paste the text data on the editor and upload it.
 While uploading the data, the user can select the data to be marked for training or test/evaluation or keep it pending (not used for training or test/evaluation.).
 The user can change this parameter later from workbench screen.

 ## Workbench
 Data uploaded via upload or command-line tasks are stored as records in Acharya.
 These records can be viewed and modified on the workbench screen.